-Expanded Neighborhoods Significant new mixed-use housing and job growth in transit-accessible areas at the edges of neighborhoods will reduce housing price pressure, expand access to opportunity, and stitch together the physical fabric of the city.
+Expanded Neighborhoods Significant new mixed-use housing and job neighborhoods will reduce housing price pressure, expand access to opportunity, and stitch together the physical fabric of the city

 WHAT CAN WE LEARN FROM OTHER PARKS?

 Two case studies parks demonstrate that significant changes in investment levels for regional significant parks was correlated with significant housing price appreciation and a loss of minority households from neighboring census tracts.
 While it is not possible to attribute a causal link between the park specific investments and the changes in adjacent neighborhoods, this analysis dovetails with existing research showing the impacts of green gentrification.